-Dog Days Flea Market in Ardmore, Tennessee, is open Saturday and Sunday year round and offers a variety of goods for sale, but this isn't the typical flea market.
+Dog Days Flea Market in Ardmore, Tenn., is open Saturday and Sunday year round and offers a variety of goods for sale, but this isn't the typical flea market.
 In addition to the usual yard-sale antiques and other gently used goods, shoppers can find livestock, groceries, and home supplies—everything including the kitchen sink, according to the organizers.

-As the flea market typically replenishes its good every weekend, you'll want to arrive early before all the good bargains are gone; bargain hunters will usually start arriving early Saturday morning and stay until sunset.
+As the flea market typically replenishes its good every weekend, you'll want to arrive early before all the good bargains are gone; bargain hunters will usually start coming early Saturday morning and stay until sunset.

 Dog Days Flea Market is open year-round plus two special long weekends: Memorial Day and Labor Day.
 These two weekends are the busiest for Dog Days Flea Market with well over a thousand vendors plus many thousands of treasure hunters heading for this Ardmore flea market.

 Dog Days Flea Market is located at 30444 Gowan Road in Ardmore, Tenn., and open from 6 a.m. to dusk on Saturdays and 6 a.m. to 12 p.m. on Sundays.

 History of Dog Days Flea Market

 Dog Days Flea Market sits on over 100 acres of land in an open field.
 The flea market actually started in the 1940's as a place where hunters would meet on Mondays to let their hunting dogs run in the woods and trade dogs, hence the name.

 Over the years, the market expanded to include other things besides dogs for sale.
 Now you can find miniature horses, plants, trees, cattle, exotic birds, antiques, and a wide array of collectibles, as well as the typical flea market, yard-sale goods.